alexcupps/cupps-analytics/README.md

 6. Go to ras.football and download the CSV reports for WR, RB and TE from the needed draft year(s).
 Add these reports to the correct /data folders and follow the existing naming convention.
 7. Run the ras_spider - this parses through the CSV files we have in our /data folder and updates the player rows with their RAS score from the combine.
 8. Run the draft_spider - this parses through all draft selections for the specified year(s) and updates the player rows with the necessary data (draft year, draft pick, height/weight, birthday, etc.)
+9. Re-run the update_season_age SQL in /src/main/sql/update_season_ages.sql
+10. Run the CUPPS Score calculations and determine the scores of the players in the most recent draft class
+11. Plug the newest draft class into the model data as the test set, and see what the ML models spit out for predicted FPPG in the NFL